-Pushing the "PANIC" switch blows the horn intermittently and flashes the headlight and tail lights.
+Pushing the "PANIC" switch for 2 seconds blows the horn intermittently and flashes the headlight and tail lights.

 The "PANIC" switch is used to deter the vehicle theft when you witness anyone attempting to brake into or damage your vehicle.